 The Town of Franklin sells General Obligation Bonds to finance capital improvements and other projects that require large amounts of cash such as schools, public works, recreation, public safety, and public buildings.
 General Obligation Bonds are supported by the full faith and credit of the Town and is repaid from property taxes from both current and future property owners or in the case of water or sewer projects out of their respective enterprise funds.
 Over the last few years, typical rates for 20 year municipal bonds have been in the 3% to 4% range with our latest bond sale (FHS Construction-25 years) coming in at 4.01%.
 Bond Anticipation Notes (BANs) have been sold over the last number of years for various projects most notably schools.
-In Fiscal 2013 we sold 1 year BANs for the following: New Franklin High School, \$24,000,000; water repairs, \$3,000,000.
-The net interest cost was .195%.
-There were no Bond or BAN sales in FY14.
 A refunding of 2006 and 2007 bonds on February 18, 2015 resulted in interest savings of \$603,000 over the remaining life of the bonds.
+A BAN sale is scheduled for May 2016.
+Library construction and reconstruction, and finishing up FHS construction will be included in the BANs.